Pullback formulas for arithmetic cycles on orthogonal Shimura varieties: Introduction

-As a final remark, we note that something like specializations to the normal bundle of Green currents were computed in \cite{AGHMP}, but for Bruinier's \cite{Br02} Green functions for special divisors.
+Something like specializations to the normal bundle of Green currents were computed in \cite{AGHMP}, but for Bruinier's \cite{Br02} Green functions for special divisors.
 When working only with arithmetic divisors, the situation is much simpler, and one doesn't really need specialization to the normal bundle at all.
-The codimension one arithmetic Chow group can be identified with the group of hermitian line bundles, and pullback then agrees with the naive notion of pullback of line bundles.
+The codimension one arithmetic Chow group can be identified with the arithmetic Picard group, and pullback then agrees with the naive notion of pullback of hermitian line bundles.
 One can compute arithmetic pullbacks (even in cases of improper intersection) more directly using this interpretation.
 This is the approach taken in \cite{BHY}, which is the unitary Shimura variety analogue of \cite{AGHMP}.
 To compute pullbacks for higher codimension arithmetic Chow groups, the author knows of no method other than the specialization to the normal bundle approach developed here.

+As a final remark, we note that the proof of Theorem 4.13 of \cite{BiGSb}, whose statement involves pullbacks of arithmetic cycle classes via closed immersions, also makes use of the deformation to the normal bundle.
+The connection between the methods used in \cite{BiGSb} and the logarithmic expansions of \cite{Hu} are not obvious to the author.